 - Accidents that happen during summer camp

 - Injuries that occur on a playground or at an amusement park

 - Swimming pool accidents

 - School bus accidents

-Most injury cases involving minors allow the parents or guardians to seek legal compensation for items such as medical bills, a long-term care plan, pain and suffering, emotional distress and disabilities.
-In many cases, children need medical attention to treat broken bones, back and neck injury, or severe cuts and bruising.
+Most injury cases involving minors allow the parents or guardians to seek legal compensation for items such as medical bills, a long-term care plan, pain and suffering, emotional distress, and disabilities.
+Children need medical attention to treat broken bones, back and neck injury, or severe cuts and bruising in many cases.
 Every injury case involving a child is a sensitive subject and should be handled with the utmost care and respect.
 If you would like to learn more about what a child injury attorney can do for you, contact our office today to speak with a legal professional.